bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/java.md

 Say you have a java class of name HelloWorld in a file called HelloWorld.java
 =============================================================================

-Say you want to execute your class HelloWorld and pass it the argument “hello”
+Say you want to execute your class HelloWorld and pass it the argument "hello”
 ==============================================================================

-Say the file is the local directory we use the options “-cp .”
+Say the file is the local directory we use the options "-cp .”
 ==============================================================

 java -cp java -cp .
-HelloWorld “hello”
+HelloWorld "hello”